bigscience-workshop/model_card/README.md

 #### Others Affected (Parties prenantes)

--   People and groups referred to by the LLM
+-   People and groups referred to by the LLM.

--   People and groups exposed to outputs of, or decisions based on, the LLM
+-   People and groups exposed to outputs of, or decisions based on, the LLM.

--   People and groups whose original work is included in the LLM
+-   People and groups whose original work is included in the LLM.

 </details>
 <p>&nbsp;</p>